Jesse205/F-OH-PWA/README.md

    - macOS: CLang and macOS development dependencies, Rust.
    - Linux: system dependencies, Rust.
 4. Run `yarn install`

-> **NOTE**\
-> F-OH PWA is temporarily unavailable because the server does not have SSL and has cross-domain issues, please use F-OH Tauri.

 ### Compiling and hotloading for development